telepresenceio/telepresence/README.md

 and have permission to push to whatever registry you supply.

-Use the `DTEST_KUBECONFIG` environment variable to make the tests use a particular kubernetes cluster for testing.
+Use the `DTEST_KUBECONFIG` environment variable to make the tests use a particular Kubernetes cluster for testing.
 Note that the tests may be destructive, so make sure you use a suitable cluster.
 This cluster will need to be able to pull from whatever registry you supply.